-Poem Collections "I Enter into Myself", 1968, and "Attack of the Butterflies", 1988, and Collections of Short Texts "Epiphanies", 1971 and 1974, by Imants Ziedonis (1933−2013)
+Poem Collections "I Enter Myself", 1968, and "Butterfly Attack", 1988, and Collections of Short Texts "Epiphanies", 1971 and 1974, by Poet and Writer Imants Ziedonis (1933−2013)

 Imants Ziedonis was probably the most influential and widely popular Latvian poet of recent decades.
 His poetry exemplified a shift from the celebrations of progress that had typified Latvian poetry in the decades after its forced incorporation into the Soviet Union to a more introspective mode, preoccupied with a search for truth and personal growth.
 And however inward-looking his creative work often was, Ziedonis was very much a public figure, politically active and vocal on the problems facing Latvia, and was involved in many of the struggles his country faced – not least the restoration of its independence.

-His next work “Epiphanies” was released in 1971, introducing a literary form he would return to several more times in his career – short texts, unclassifiable in terms of genre, but which displayed aspects of essay and lyrical prose.
+His next work “Epiphanies” (Epifānijas) was released in 1971, introducing a literary form he would return to several more times in his career – short texts, unclassifiable in terms of genre, but which displayed aspects of essay and lyrical prose.
 As he described them himself: “they are impulses, little flashes, in whose light for a few moments life is illuminated especially brightly”.
 Frequently allegorical or dreamlike, Ziedonis’ epiphanies are often referred to by Latvians in everyday life; his words seeming relevant and applicable for almost any situation.

 Symbols were important in Ziedonis’ work – they not only allowed him to express spiritual concepts, but also to evade the prevalent censorship and express a yearning for independence, at both a personal and individual level.
 The image of the never-ending path was a motif that recurs throughout his work, and was seen by Ziedonis as an end in itself.
 He once said “my museum could be a road – with just a sign pointing forwards: the Museum of Imants Ziedonis”.

 Towards the end of the 1980s, he became the chairman of the recently created Latvian Cultural Fund and already in 1991 he was the first one to call for the establishment of the Latvian Culture Canon.
 He founded the Spīdola Prize, a grant for exceptional achievement in the arts and humanities; and also sponsored projects to tidy the banks of the Daugava river, and to create a school for the pottery of the region of Latgale – a regional speciality also included in the Latvian Culture Canon.
-He was elected to the Supreme Soviet of the Latvian SSR, and on 4th May, 1990 was among the deputies who voted to restore the independence of Latvia that had been forcibly removed fifty years earlier.
+He was elected to the Supreme Soviet of the Latvian SSR, and on 4 May, 1990 was among the deputies who voted to restore the independence of Latvia that had been forcibly removed fifty years earlier.

 He is among the Latvian authors whose work is most often put to music and his works have been translated into English, Russian, Ukrainian, Swedish, Lithuanian and German.
 His literary heritage is always present in music, theatre as well as art and is always recreated in various new forms.